 Steel and aluminium are the most common forms of metal used because they are lightweight and relatively inexpensive compared to other metals whilst still being strong.

-Here at Brackley Industrial Maintenance, we offer commercial roofing and cladding and refurbishments, our experienced team of roofers offers a wide range of services to make sure your industrial building is protected, for more information on our services call us now on 01869 811 78 or get in touch online and a member of our highly skilled team will be happy to get back to you.
+Here at Brackley Industrial Maintenance, we offer commercial roofing, cladding and refurbishments, our experienced team of roofers offers a wide range of services to make sure your industrial building is protected.
+For more information, call us on 01295 690222 or get in touch through our online contact form and a member of our team will get back to you ASAP.

 Tags: Brackley Industrial Maintenance, metal cladding